cjstreet/Stocks_Analysis/README.md

 ### What are the advantages or disadvantages of refactoring code?
+Advantages of refactoring are faster run times, simplifying the code, maintainability, and easier to updae

 ### How do these pros and cons apply to refactoring the original VBA script?